AMIA 2024 | Program

 Serious Business: 1970s Feminist Film Distribution; A Site for Archival Knowledge

-Amy Reid, University of California, Santa Cruz
+Amy Reid, The University of California, Santa Cruz

 “Serious Business: 1970s Feminist Film Distribution; A Site for Archival Knowledge ” presents the diasporic journey of a now non-existent distribution company’s collection of films.
 Working with catalogs, ephemera, letter correspondences, oral history work, and home archives from Freude’s son, this presentation shows ways to build an alternative understanding of experimental and feminist film culture in the long 1970s when films were no longer accessible.